ETCCooperative/etc-coop-website/src/contents/posts/en/2024-06-20-announcing-the-ethereum-classic-nashville-meetup-en/index.md

 We are happy to announce that we have partnered with [ETC_Radio](https://x.com/ETC_Radio_) to hold an [ETC meetup in Nashville](https://www.eventbrite.ca/e/ethereum-classic-community-event-nashville-tickets-907672311317) on July 25 2024, just in time for the Litecoin and Bitcoin conferences.

-As many in the ETC community will be attending Bitcoin 2024 and the Litecoin Summit in Nashville, we decided to organize a commuynity meetup in-between those events for networking and to talk about ETC. Join us for a fun and informative Ethereum Classic Community Event!
+As many in the ETC community will be attending Bitcoin 2024 and the Litecoin Summit in Nashville, we decided to organize a community meetup in-between those events for networking and to talk about ETC.

+Join us for a fun and informative Ethereum Classic Community Event!

 To reserve a free spot, visit this link: https://www.eventbrite.ca/e/ethereum-classic-community-event-nashville-tickets-907672311317